Is Site Audit a Replacement for Semrush or Ahrefs?

 SEO stack:

-- Scan ($25/month): Monthly technical audits for 3 client sites
+- Site Audit ($50/audit): Monthly technical audits for 3 client sites

 - “I can’t justify $139/month for Semrush when I only need basic technical SEO audits.
-Scan gives me schema validation, accessibility checks, and performance audits for $25 per client site.
+Site Audit gives me schema validation, accessibility checks, and performance audits for $50 per client site.
 I do keyword research manually with Google Keyword Planner (free) and Ubersuggest.”

 Decision Framework: Do You Need Both?